 How To Make A Portuguese Knitting Pin?

-As a substitute for a knitting pin, use a safety pin and a paper clip.
+To make a portuguese knitting pin use a safety pin/paper clip.
 Or tension by looping the working yarn over your neck.